Dunja Ilić: 2006–2010: Career beginnings

-Since she wanted to be a singer from a young age, at only 15 years old, in 2006 she recorded two songs written for her by Marina Tucaković.
-However, Dunja's father Jovan did not allow them to be published in order to protect his daughter from the public.
+Since she wanted to be a singer from a young age, in 2006, at only 15 years old, she recorded two songs written for her by Marina Tucaković.
+However, Dunja's father Jovan did not allow them to be released in order to protect his daughter from the public.
+One of them, "Ubićeš me ti", surfaced later in 2011 on YouTube.

-Later, in 2011, one of the two songs that Dunja recorded in 2006 appeared on YouTube, and that was the song Ubičes me ti.

-At the age of 18, Ilić recorded her first single, Bidermajer in November 2009.
-The direction and script for the video was written by Dunja, and the video was declared full of morbidness by the audience, and one of the more morbid shots from the Bidermajer music video is the scene when Dunja lies in a coffin after the murder of her boyfriend's lover.
-Later in an interview, she said that the song is not dedicated to any ex-boyfriend, but to all her ex-friends who betrayed her.
+At the age of 18, Ilić recorded her debut single, "Bidermajer", in November 2009.
+The script for the video was written by herself, and features a scene of Ilić lying in a coffin after the murder of her boyfriend's lover.
+Later in an interview, she said that the song was not dedicated to an ex-boyfriend, but to her former friends who had betrayed her.

-Shortly after the release of the first single, Dunja released her first studio album Misterija in February 2010 for the publishing house “FM Sound Production”.
-There are 10 songs on the album, and the author of all the lyrics is Dunja.
+Shortly after the release of the debut single, Ilić released her debut studio album Misterija in February 2010 through FM Sound Production.
+The lyrics of all ten songs on the album were written by Ilić herself.
 The CD has sold over 25,000 copies.

-And in the same year, at the festival “Beogradski pobednik”, she performed the song Domino dama and received an award as the most promising young star.
+And in the same year, at the Beogradski Pobednik festival, she performed the song "Domino dama" and received an award as the most promising young star.

 2010–2011: Two hit singles and second studio album

-In June 2010, Ilić recorded the single Šefica podzemlja, which was her biggest hit in her career.
-In November of the same year, she released the single Nisam laka, maco!.
+In June 2010, Ilić recorded the single "Šefica podzemlja", which turned out to be her biggest commercial success and became her signature song.
+In November of the same year, she released the single "Nisam laka, maco".

-The second studio album Živim na ivici was released on May 9, 2011, for the publishing house City Records.
-It was the first visual album in the Balkans.
-High-budget videos were recorded, which were declared the best and most expensive videos ever in this area.
-The entire project Živim na ivici is considered Dunja's most successful project in her career.
-CD was printed in a circulation of 50,000 copies.
+Her second studio album Živim na ivici was released on 9 May 2011 by City Records.
+The high-budget music videos were recorded, making it the first visual album in the Balkans.
+The album is considered Ilić's most successful project in her career.
+The CD was printed in a circulation of 50,000 copies.

 2012–2013: Hit single and third studio album

-In the summer of 2012, she recorded the hit single Noć je zvezdana, which was also recorded with a high-budget music video by “Visual Infinity” production.
+In the summer of 2012, she recorded the single "Noć je, Zvezdana", which was also followed by a high-budget music video produced by the Visual Infinity company.

-Dunja released her third and last studio album Gladna tvoje ljubavi on July 18, 2013, for “KCN Records” and that album is considered Dunja's most mature album in her career.
+Ilić released her third studio album Gladna tvoje ljubavi on 18 July 2013 through KCN Records.
+The album is considered Ilić's most mature album in her career.